 About Sugar Alcohols

-Sugar Alcohols are NOT to be confused with artificial sweeteners.
+Sugar alcohols are NOT to be confused with artificial sweeteners.

 While sugar alcohols do contain fewer calories than sugar, they occur naturally in plants, like fruits and vegetables.

-Sugar alcohols, like malitol, sorbitol and xylitol, are often used as sugar substitutes because they provide a sweet taste that does not raise blood sugar to the degree that sucrose does.
+Sugar alcohols, like maltitol, sorbitol and xylitol, are often used as sugar substitutes because they provide a sweet taste that does not raise blood sugar to the degree that sucrose does.
 This is because they convert to glucose more slowly in your body and do not require much insulin to metabolize.

 In addition, sugar alcohols do not cause tooth decay, which is another plus to their use.